jlegatheaux/RC2020-assignments/assignment-5/README.md

 ### Options in the code

-In the beginning of the `initialisation()` method, you find the code needed to initialise the variables (flags) that represent the options that the algorithm must implement when they are true.
+In the beginning of the `initialisate()` method, you find the code needed to initialise the variables (flags) that represent the options that the algorithm must implement when they are true.

 ```java
 tracingOn = parameters.containsKey("trace");